dedis/student_21_pop/README.md

 projects but the same structure is easily adaptable to other research projects as well.

-Check out [the compiled example document](https://github.com/HexHive/thesis_template/blob/master/sample.pdf) if you want to see how it is rendered.
+Check out https://github.com/HexHive/thesis_template/blob/master/sample.pdf if you want to see how it is rendered.
+(Everything come from this github account)

 # License and acknowledgement